 To avoid traffic we took subway (finally).
 Subway is Korea is pretty straightforward: buy the ticket in the ticket machine and follow the route.
 There is english sign everywhere.

-There is hourly airport bus to take us to Incheon airport in front of our hotel.
+There is hourly airport bus to take us to Incheon airport in front of our hotel in Gangnam.
 Journey time is 1-1.5 hours.
 We went early to airport because I have to claim Tax refund.
 The process turned out to be very efficient and fast.
 I checked in first and had my luggage tagged and then walked to the Tax refund area.
 There were friendly officer next to the machine who help us scanning our passport.
 From there I had my luggage checked before shipping back to the conveyor belt, then proceed to take the cash refund, which is again helped by the officer.
 This is definitely one of the most efficient Tax refund process I ever encountered.

 There is also a praying room inside Seoul airport.
 However you need to do the ablution in the separate toilet and female need to bring their own praying robe because they only provide praying mat.